Mike DeBardeleben: Crimes

-DeBardeleben appeared in court on his own behalf, and during cross-examination he made one of his victims sit through an audio recording of his abuse.
+DeBardeleben appeared in court on his own behalf, and during cross-examination, he made one of his victims sit through an audio recording of her abuse.
 Debardeleben also accidentally implicated himself when he described the car and the incident in great detail while questioning the woman about being pulled into the car by her attacker.
-He was found guilty of several offences and given a cumulative sentence of 375 years in federal prison.
+He was found guilty of several offenses and given a cumulative sentence of 375 years in federal prison.
 On January 26, 2011, DeBardeleben died of pneumonia at the Federal Medical Center in North Carolina.